 Public Comment and involvement is critical to building a planning document that is reflective of the community we serve.
 The public comment period began on 2/3//2020 and ended on 3/03/2020.
 The notice of the plan for comments was published on the CareerSource Brevard webpage, notices to key stakeholders of the availability of the plan for comment was provided and the Board of Directors had the opportunity to review and comment at a regular meeting conducted on 02/20/2020.
-In addition the following was accomplished

-Prior to the date on which the local board submits a local plan, the following was done in order to ensure public access:
+Prior to the date on which the local board submits a local plan, the following was accomplished in order to ensure public access:

 - (1) Make copies of the proposed local plan available to the public through electronic and other means, such as public hearings and local news media (WIOA §108(d)(1)).
-Posted on website, forwarded to 3 Brevard Regional Libraries, - (2) Provide a 30-day period for comment on the plan before its submission to CareerSource Florida, Inc., beginning on the date on which the proposed plan is made available, prior to its submission to the Governor (WIOA §108(d)(2)). - Our comment period is Feb 3 through March 3, 2020 - (3) Provide a description of the process used by the board to obtain input and comment by representatives of businesses and labor organizations for the development of the plan (WIOA §108(d)(2)). - Board of Directors which is business lead reviewed and approved. - (4) Describe efforts to coordinate with other workforce partners to obtain input into the development of the plan.
+Posted on website, forwarded to 3 Brevard Regional Libraries. - (2) Provide a 30-day period for comment on the plan before its submission to CareerSource Florida, Inc., beginning on the date on which the proposed plan is made available, prior to its submission to the Governor (WIOA §108(d)(2)).

+The public comment period is Feb 3 through March 3, 2020. - (3) Provide a description of the process used by the board to obtain input and comment by representatives of businesses and labor organizations for the development of the plan (WIOA §108(d) (2)). - Board of Directors which is business lead reviewed and approved. - (4) Describe efforts to coordinate with other workforce partners to obtain input into the development of the plan.

 Sent an e-mail with a link to plan to workforce partners asking for comments. - (5) Include, as an attachment with the plan to the Governor, any comments expressing disagreement or offering recommendations for continuous improvement, the LWDB's response to those comments, and a copy of the published notice (WIOA §108(d)(3)).
-Public comments (if any) will be provided as an attachment.
-Published notice was provided as in previous years via the CareerSource Brevard website.
+No public comments were offered during the public comment period.

-FLORIDA'S VISION FOR IMPLEMENTING THE WORKFORCE INNOVATION AND OPPORTUNITY ACT excellence, seek continuous improvement and demonstrate value by enhancing employment opportunities for all individuals.
+FLORIDA'S VISION FOR IMPLEMENTING THE WORKFORCE INNOVATION AND OPPORTUNITY ACT enhancing employment opportunities for all individuals.
 The vision will include focused and deliberate collaboration among education, workforce and economic development networks while maximizing the competitiveness and productivity of the workforce, thus increasing economic prosperity.
 CareerSource Brevard encompasses Florida's strategic vision for WIOA implementation which will be realized by accomplishing these three goals:

 Through the implementation of the Workforce Innovation and Opportunity Act (WIOA), CareerSource Brevard will have a business-led, market-responsive, results-oriented and integrated workforce development system.
-The enhanced system will foster customer service
+The enhanced system will foster customer service excellence, seek continuous improvement and demonstrate value by